SebaGGu619/printerQuotes/README.md

 3. Press 'q'.
 4. Become *inspired*!

 ### Has only been tested with Windows.
-Won't work with Linux because the printer library has been created for windows only.
+Won't work with Linux because the printer library has been created for Windows only.